What is a Smoke Vent AOV (Automatic Opening Vent)?

 Do smoke shaft dampers comply with BS EN 12101 and Approved Document B?

-In order to comply with Approved Document B, smoke shaft dampers must have been properly designed as part of a fully compliant smoke ventilation system and as smoke dampers must be compliant with BS EN12101-8
+In order to comply with Approved Document B, smoke shaft dampers must have been properly designed as part of a fully compliant smoke ventilation system and as smoke control dampers must be compliant with BS EN12101-8

 What size or free area is required for an AOV smoke vent system?